 As you can see, The Black Phone is a good film even before the horror arrives.
 But when it does, it becomes an instant horror classic that I would put above Cargill and Derrickson’s Sinister.
 And, I loved that movie to death.

-Savini’s mask is an incredible work that entirely matches Hawke’s approach to his character and its ever changing moods.
+Savini’s mask is an incredible work that entirely matches Hawke’s approach to his character and its ever-changing moods.
 Savini achieved this by creating a mask that is made up of a interchangeable lower and upper half.
-These mask segment are used to illustrate the mood of Hawke’s character.
+These mask segments are used to illustrate the mood of Hawke’s character.
 Hawke completely disappears into his role, barely showing his face outside of the mask.
-The fact that Hawke’s character hides behind the masterful mask makes the entire time he is on screen even more sinster and creepy.
+The fact that Hawke’s character hides behind the masterful mask makes the entire time he is on screen even more sinister and creepy.

 Hawke and Thames chemistry is incredible.
 Hawke’s menace and Thames’ take-no-shit attitude, is an incredible dynamic that I can’t remember seeing before in any films in recent memory.
 Total testament to how great the two actors are.